igeligel/personal-site/content/14-10-2019/index.md

 SELECT * FROM example_table WHERE example_column ILIKE '%mel%';
 ```

 This looks a bit cleaner, but it is good to mention that this is a bit slower than the `LOWER` conversion which we have done before.
-But it is a good alternative for case-unsensitive SQL queries.
+But it is a good alternative for case-insensitive SQL queries.

-Another alternaative would be to use a Regular expression (also called Regex).
+Another alternative would be to use a Regular expression (also called Regex).

-This could be realized with a SQL query like the following.
+This could be realized with an SQL query like the following.

 ```sql
 SELECT * FROM example_table WHERE example_column ~* 'mel';
 ```

-This query is even slower, but I would not reocmmend to use Regular Expressions in these cases because they are hard to understand for a lot of people, even though the expressions are much more flexible.
+This query is even slower, but I would not recommend using Regular Expressions in these cases because they are hard to understand for a lot of people, even though the expressions are much more flexible.
 Sometimes you need to have the flexibilities and then regular expressions are exactly what you want to use.

 All of these approaches here work in simple solutions for full-text searches.
 But when performance is important for your project it might be worth it to look into `to_tsvector` and `to_tsquery` and proper indexing of your PostgreSQL tables.
-You can find more information about the textsearch in tables in the PostgreSQL documentation here: https://www.postgresql.org/docs/current/textsearch-tables.html.
+You can find more information about the text search in tables in the PostgreSQL documentation here: https://www.postgresql.org/docs/current/textsearch-tables.html.

 ## Conclusion

 PostgreSQL wildcards are an amazing tool to extend queries.
 Queries are adjusted to include a wide range of dynamic filtering which is important for systems with big data.
 Most of the time this data is unstructured on the value-base.
 A good example is the sale types mentioned in an earlier example which could be `SALE1` or `SALE2`.
 For some sub-systems, this difference might be important but for some systems, it is not important.
-Also, the data should rather be structured to include `detailed_...` column for these cases to achieve SQL normalization.
+Also, the data should rather be structured to include a `detailed_...` column for these cases to achieve SQL normalization.
 With the wildcards, we can search for these "unnormalized" values in an easy way.